himb-franklin-lab/himb-franklin-lab.github.io/content/Publications/_index.md

 <div class="publication-entry journal">
     Oyafuso ZS*, Toonen RJ, Franklin EC (2016).
-Temporal and spatial trends in prey diversity of wahoo (Acanthocybium solandri): A diet analysis from the central North Pacific using visual and DNA bar-coding techniques. <em>Journal of Fish Biology</em> 88:1501-1523. <a href="https://doi.org/10.1111/jfb.12928">doi:10.1111/jfb.12928</a>
+Temporal and spatial trends in prey diversity of wahoo (<em>Acanthocybium solandri</em>): A diet analysis from the central North Pacific using visual and DNA bar-coding techniques. <em>Journal of Fish Biology</em> 88:1501-1523. <a href="https://doi.org/10.1111/jfb.12928">doi:10.1111/jfb.12928</a>

   <a href="#" class="badge badge-info" onclick="openModal('oyafuso2016')">Cite</a>
   <a href="https://doi.org/10.1111/jfb.12928" class="badge badge-info" target="_blank">DOI</a>